fieldtrip/website/workshop/nigeria2025/preprocessing.md

 ### Using the summary mode on continuous data

 A work-around for using **[ft_rejectvisual](/reference/ft_rejectvisual)** on continuous data is to read the continuous data, to segment it into non-overlapping one-second trials using ft_redefinetrial, and to use those to detect artifacts.
-After the affected one-secont segmentss have been removed, you can "glue" the data back together in longer semi-continuous segments with ft_redefinetrial, or you can use ft_defineterial and ft_redefinetrial to cut out the trials of interest.
+After the affected one-second segments have been removed, you can "glue" the data back together in longer semi-continuous segments with ft_redefinetrial, or you can use ft_definetrial and ft_redefinetrial to cut out the trials of interest.

 We start again with the continuous data.